DiligentGraphics/DiligentEngine/Troubleshooting.md

 ### Build fails

-* Make sure you code is up-to-date.
+* Make sure your code is up-to-date.
 When updating existing repository, don't forget to update all submodules:

 ```
 git pull